 - Autocorrect is not your friend.
-Texting that you want to “duck” will make his penis (or her vagina) want to start dating other vaginas.
+Texting that you want to “duck” will take you both out of the moment.

 - Start out with light, flirty texts, then work your way up to the steamy ones.
 Consider it digital foreplay.

-Ready to get started, dear grasshopper?
+Ready to get started, young Padawans?
 Of course you are!
-Here are a few (OK, 20) sexting examples you can use as a jumping off point:
+Here are a few sexting examples you can use as a jumping off point:

 How do married couples sext?
 Check out how much sweeter sexting gets the longer you and your partner have had to play together: